 Breakthrough San Juan Capistrano was founded in 2006 by St. Margaret’s Episcopal School under the leadership of its third headmaster, Marcus D. Hurlbut, who recognized the need for academic enrichment for low-income, at-risk students in San Juan Capistrano and saw an opportunity for the St. Margaret’s community to help.

-In the summer of 2006, Breakthrough SJC was launched with 22 rising seventh grade students from San Jun Capistrano’s Marco Forster Middle School and six intern teachers on the campus of St. Margaret’s Episcopal School.
+In the summer of 2006, founding director Diosa Adams launched Breakthrough SJC with 22 rising seventh grade students from San Juan Capistrano’s Marco Forster Middle School and six intern teachers on the campus of St. Margaret’s Episcopal School.
 The program grew rapidly from there.
 The following year, Breakthrough added 24 new students while serving the returning eighth graders.
 By 2009, Breakthrough SJC was serving 51 middle school students with 16 intern teachers.
 In 2010, Breakthrough expanded to offer the College Bound program to serve growing demand for support among its rising high school students.
 The first year of College Bound served 30 high school students.
-Today, Breakthrough SJC serves 145 middle and high school students with a committed community that includes the Breakthrough staff, St. Margaret’s staff, mentors, volunteers, teachers and community supporters.
+And, in 2017 through a five-year strategic plan has expanded to offer support through college graduation and serve more students.
+Today, Breakthrough SJC serves 270 middle, high and college school students with a committed community that includes the Breakthrough staff, St. Margaret’s staff, mentors, volunteers, teachers and community supporters.

 Breakthrough SJC works in collaboration with the City of San Juan Capistrano, Marco Forster Middle School, Capistrano Unified School District, and various local organizations to effectively serve and equip its students for academic success today, in high school and beyond.

-In ten consecutive years, Breakthrough SJC has served a total of 264 students from the San Juan Capistrano community.
+In thirteen consecutive years, Breakthrough SJC has served more than 330 students from the San Juan Capistrano community.
 Breakthrough has grown immensely since 2006, and we remain dedicated to serving our community effectively by providing valuable resources to our students and families.